 As beautiful and comfortable as the suites and villas feel, guests are also spoiled for choice when it comes to on- and off-property activities, all of which make the most of the region’s bounty.
 During the harvest, guests can sign up for a day in the vineyards, helping to pick the grapes and ending with an estate wine tasting and a hilltop picnic.
 In any season, food plays an important role in the CdB experience.
-The property has two restaurants, one more casual with incredible wood-oven pizzas, the other a more upscale affair.
+The property has two bars and two restaurants, one more casual with incredible wood-oven pizzas, the other a more upscale affair.
 Vegetables and herbs come from the on-property garden, and guests are encouraged to stop by the kitchen, watch the chefs at work and make requests.
 Cooking classes are also available.

 Exploring the region, too, is made easy.
 Whether it’s a private tour to the excellent Brunello wineries nearby or a falconry and archery adventure for kids, a host of experiences can be organized.
 The property also has a kids club, making it an excellent option for families.

 Who Should Stay

 Anyone looking for a resort-like experience wrapped in the full glory of Tuscany: Only 90 minutes from Florence, Rosewood Castiglion del Bosco makes a great stop in any Tuscany itinerary.
 It is such a special place that the biggest complaint we have gotten is that guests wish they had stayed longer.
 It can easily keep everyone entertained for four to five nights.

 — Monique Brendel Thofte